Wall of Sound (Grateful Dead): History

 This system projected high-quality playback at 600 ft with an acceptable sound projected for 1/4 mi, at which point wind interference degraded it.
 Although it was not called a line array at the time, the Wall of Sound was the first large-scale line array used in modern sound reinforcement systems.
 The Wall of Sound was perhaps the second-largest non-permanent sound system ever built.
-It can be seen in The Grateful Dead Movie, a documentation of the series of shows played October 16–20, 1974 at the Winterland Ballroom.

 There were multiple sets of staging and scaffolding that toured with the Grateful Dead.
 In order to accommodate the time needed to set up and tear down the system, the band would perform with one set while another would "leapfrog" to the next show.
 According to band historian Dennis McNally, there were two sets of scaffolding.
 According to Stanley, there were three sets.
 Four semi-trailers and 21 crew members were required to haul and set up the 75-ton Wall.

 Though the initial framework and a rudimentary form of the system was unveiled at Stanford University's Maples Pavilion on February 9, 1973 (every tweeter blew as the band began their first number), the Grateful Dead did not begin to tour with the full system until a year later.
 The completed Wall of Sound made its touring debut on March 23, 1974, at the Cow Palace in Daly City, California.
 A recording of the performance was released in 2002 as Dick's Picks Volume 24.

-As Stanley described it,

-The Wall of Sound is the name some people gave to a super powerful, extremely accurate PA system that I designed and supervised the building of in 1973 for the Grateful Dead.
-It was a massive wall of speaker arrays set behind the musicians, which they themselves controlled without a front of house mixer.
-It did not need any delay towers to reach a distance of half a mile [] from the stage without degradation.